Corporate Governance Report

 Audit Committee and Auditors

-An Audit Committee has been established to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls.
+The Board has established an Audit Committee to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls.
 The Audit Committee will normally meet at least twice a year.
-Throughout the year ended 30 June 2022 and for the period to the date of approval of this Report, the Audit Committee is chaired by David Kemp and its other members are Colleen Blye and Alistair Erskine.
+Throughout the year ended 30 June 2025 and for the period to the date of approval of this Report, the Audit Committee is chaired by David Kemp.
+Its other members during FY25 were as shown in the Board Composition and Division of Responsibilities section above.
 The Chief Financial Officer, Chief Executive Officer and other senior management attend meetings by invitation and the Committee also meets the external auditors without management present.
-David Kemp and Colleen Blye, as current and previous chair of the Audit Committee, have recent and relevant financial experience and the Audit Committee as a whole has significant experience and competence in healthcare and software sectors.
+David Kemp, as chair of the Audit Committee, and Susan Nelson, as a member of the Committee, have recent and relevant financial experience and the Audit Committee as a whole has significant experience and competence in the healthcare sector.

 The terms of reference of the Audit Committee are available here and at the Company’s registered office.
 Details of how the Audit Committee has discharged its responsibilities are provided below.